nextsimhub/nextsimdg/.github/pull_request_template.md

 *Please describe any operating system limitations placed on the testing (if appropriate).*

-*If your tests fix bugs, please explain that in the comment you provided in the test file and please record the mapping here e.g.*
+*If your tests fixes any issue, please explain that in the comment you provided in the test file by referencing the issue within the comment and please record the mapping here e.g.*
 - *testA fixes issue 404*
 - *testB fixes issue 999*